 6. For emoji domains to have no future you have to believe:

 “Only a small sub-set of society will understand them”

 But aren’t emoji only for kids and millennials?
 Sure.
 Except, my 50-something year old dad and 60-something year old accountant send me emails and messages with emoji.
-The problem is we never see the use in something until someone goes ahead and uses it.
+The problem is we never see the value in something until someone else proves it to us.

 Be honest, did you ever think Snapchat had more value than to sexting teens?
 Did you ever think you’d find your mum on Facebook or that your kid thinks Facebook is for old people?
 Did you immediately see the business value in YouTube when 99% of it was cat and fail videos?

 Maybe you don’t see the value in emoji domains because not every single person uses emoji.
 But, here’s a staggering fact from emotional marketing platform Emogi to make you think twice:

 “emoji are used by 92 percent of the online population”

 Age didn’t really factor into these results as much as gender did with 78% of women frequently using emoji compared to 60% of men.
 Those are still big numbers though when you consider they’re just ‘silly cartoons’.